As a business owner operating in the online world, you know that a solid email marketing sales strategy is a MUST when it comes to selling.

 Use your emails with personal revelations as a jumping-off point to test the waters.
 In the case of the photographer, she could ask her audience if they, too, are excited to take on something new.

-You can also ask them plainly if they want to be added to the notification list, so they’ll be the first to know when you make your big announcement (the course).
+You can also ask them plainly if they want to be added to the notification list for when your new product drops, so they’ll be the first to know when you make your big announcement.

 All of these subtle moves train the reader to look out for your emails to discover what you’re up to or what’s coming next.

-The product may be for them; it may not, but you’ve done your job in capturing their attention and making sure they know about the offer.
+The product may be for them; it may not, but you’ve done your job in capturing their attention and making sure they know can make an informed decision.

 TO WRAP IT UP